tigeryuxu/tigeryuxu.github.io/_pages/about.md

 Ciao!
 I am a PhD student in the Computer Science Department at Johns Hopkins University, where I am honored to be advised by [Jeremias Sulam](https://sites.google.com/view/jsulam) and to be affiliated with the [Mathematical Institute for Data Science](https://www.minds.jhu.edu/).
 Prior to joining JHU, I obtained my Bachelor's degree in Biomedical Engineering at [Politecnico di Torino, Italy](https://www.polito.it/).

+My research focuses on:

+- formal machine learning explainability,
+- uncertainty quantification,
+- weakly-supervised learning in medical imaging.

 In the past, I have worked with [Rhonda Dzakpasu](https://physics.georgetown.edu/rhonda-dzakpasu/) in the Department of Physics at Georgetown University to study spontaneous activity of *in vitro*, embryonal neural-astrocyte networks.

-My research focuses on formal interpretability for deep learning models, the theoretical foundations of weakly-supervised learning, and its applications to medical imaging and general computer vision tasks.

 **contact:** jtenegg1 at jhu dot edu